 Looking at your past website analytics, you might find that desktop users check out your product pages and case studies but mobile users may make a beeline for your customer portal or contact pages – this should inform how the responsive behaviour prioritises page components and navigation.

-2. Less is more for the mobile users
+2. Less is more for mobile users

 Consider what users do – or you want them to do – on different devices.
 Do you need to present the entire website on all devices?
 For a magazine website we extended into mobile a few years ago, we realised that mobile visitors spiked when the email promoting the latest issue went out.
-At that point, we just wanted visitors to focus on those articles so we stripped out all but the latest issue in mobile-optimised form but kept handy “desktop version” links so everything was still accessible.
+At that point, we just wanted visitors to focus on those articles so we stripped out all but the latest issue in mobile-optimized form but kept handy “desktop version” links so everything was still accessible.